datatas/git-workshop/README.markdown

 Be forewarned, this next step is going to be hard.
 We will need to add some content to alice.txt.

-Open `alice.txt` and type in your favourite line from a song, or:
+Open `alice.txt` and type in some interesting text.

-e.g. Lorem ipsum Sed ut perspiciatis, unde omnis iste natus error sit voluptatem accusantium doloremque laudantium

 Then **save** the file